Laboratory of Biodiversity & Evolution of Marine Animals (BEAM) - Tinti & Cariani Lab

 4. taxonomy, species traceability and geographical origins of marine species important for commercial and conservation interests

-The main taxa investigated by the GenoDREAM unit are the following:
+The main taxa investigated by the BEAM - Tinti & Cariani Lab are the following:

-• Chondrichthyes or cartilaginous fishes, with a special focus on Atlantic and Mediterranean rays, skates and sharks (among these: great white shark, blue shark, demersal sharks, endemic and cosmopolitan rays and sawfishes)
+• Cartilaginous fishes, with a special focus on Atlantic and Mediterranean rays, skates and sharks (among these: great white shark, blue shark, demersal sharks, endemic and cosmopolitan rays and sawfishes)

 • Bony fish, including numerous relevant commercial fishery and aquaculture marine species such as bluefin tuna, tropical tunas, hake and sole